alebilas/alebilas.github.io/dimensionality_reduction.md

 ```markdown
 summary(df)
 ```
-4 columns have been removed due high null rate (greater than 75%).
+4 columns have been removed due high null rate (greater than 75%): Alkohole&wina (alkohol&wine), Mrozonki&lody (frozen foods, ice creams), Pieczywo (breadstuff), Pozostale Przyprawy (other seasonings).

-Then one needs to make sure that the data meets the PCA assumption about linearity.
-To assess this scatter plots with linear regression lines were drawn and saved to PDF.
+Then one needs to make sure that the data meets the PCA assumption on linearity.
+To assess this, scatter plots with linear regression lines were drawn and saved to PDF.
 Due to big number of variables pairs I attached only few of them as examples.

 ```markdown
 pdf(file = ".../Scatter_plots.pdf", width = 4, height = 4)